Skip to main content

 Middle ear fluid can disrupt vestibular function causing dizziness or unsteadiness

-How Innocre Treats Ear Infections Online
+How InnoCre Treats Ear Infections Online

 Your provider will take a thorough history including symptom duration, onset pattern, recent illnesses, and whether pain worsens with pulling on the ear (suggesting otitis externa).
 This clinical differentiation guides treatment selection.